Table of Contents

-Fullmoon days between January and April considered being the best time to spot Sea turtle here.
-The turtles tend to come to the shore with moonlight, therefore stronger the moonlight better chance of spotting sea turtles.
+Fullmoon days between January and April considered being the best time to visit Sri Lanka Sea turtles.
+The turtles tend to come to the shore with moonlight, therefore stronger the moonlight better the chance of spotting sea turtles.
 When there is plenty of moonlight and clear sky turtles are occurring here more frequently and visitors are also able to spot turtles more easily due to more light.
 Two dozens of sea turtles were recorded in one night at Rekawa beach.
-The chance of spotting sea turtle is very high at Rekawa, at least couple of animals can be spotted here at every night.
+The chance of spotting sea turtles is very high at Rekawa, at least a couple of animals can be spotted here every night.

-What is the best time to spot sea turtle at Rekawa?
+What is the best time of the day for Rekawa turtle watch?

 The coast guards are monitoring the movement of visitors and any unsuitable behaviour of visitors and hindering the movements of the turtles is a punishable offence.
 All visitors should keep the minimum distance from the animals.